Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 - **Mutual Information Feature Selection:** This approach selects feature by maximizing the mutual information between the feature and the target variable.

 ---
-28. ###  What are the dimensionality Reduction techniques in Machine Learning?⭐⭐
+28.  **What are the dimensionality Reduction techniques in Machine Learning?**.⭐⭐

 `Ans:` There are several dimensionality reduction techniques in machine learning, including:
 - Principal Component Analysis (PCA)